ffiizzyy/midsemwinter22/README.md

-To run streamlit on your computer enter streamlit run finalproject.py on the terminal.
+To run streamlit on your computer, enter on the terminal: enter streamlit run finalproject.py